zeropt/zeropt.github.io/projects/microlr/microlr.md

-# Updating my 4" FPV Quadcopter for 2025
+# Updating a 4" FPV Quadcopter for 2025

 May 2025